akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 .. includecode:: code/docs/stream/FlowDocSpec.scala#materialization-in-steps

+After running (materializing) the ``RunnableFlow[T]`` we get back the materialized value of type T. Every stream processing stage can produce a materialized value, and it is the responsibility of the user to combine them to a new type.
+In the above example we used ``toMat`` to indicate that we want to transform the materialized value of the source and sink, and we used the convenience function ``Keep.right`` to say that we are only interested in the materialized value of the sink.
-After running (materializing) the ``RunnableFlow`` we get a special container object, the ``MaterializedMap``.
-Both sources and sinks are able to put specific objects into this map.
-Whether they put something in or not is implementation dependent.
-For example a ``FoldSink`` will make a ``Future`` available in this map which will represent the result of the folding process over the stream.
+In our example the ``FoldSink`` materializes a value of type ``Future`` which will represent the result of the folding process over the stream.
 In general, a stream can expose multiple materialized values, but it is quite common to be interested in only the value of the Source or the Sink in the stream.
 For this reason there is a convenience method called ``runWith()`` available for ``Sink``, ``Source`` or ``Flow`` requiring, respectively,